logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/creating-ta-tfs-projects.md

         ![](/images/TA_Help/Images/TA_TFS_projects.png)

-    4. Specify the name or location of the project that you are about to add.
+    4.  **Optional:** Specify the name or location of the project that you are about to add.

     5. Click **OK**.